MimiBaca1/Prism36_Framework_QuantumReactor/Prism36/Materials.md

 - All materials are speculative and symbolic unless otherwise noted.
 - Future simulations may refine material choices based on plasma behavior, harmonic tuning, and AI integration.

-© MIA Theories Collective 2025.
+© The Mia Theories Collective 2025.
 All rights reserved.